-In Saharasia, geographer James DeMeo documents how desertification in the Sahara, Arabia and Central Asia around 6000-4000 BCE transformed peaceful hunter-gatherer and early agricultural societies into warring dynasties bent on conquest in the competition for increasingly scarce food sources.
+In Saharasia, geographer James DeMeo documents how desertification in the Sahara, Arabia and Central Asia from around 4000 BCE transformed peaceful hunter-gatherer and early agricultural societies into warring dynasties bent on conquest in the competition for increasingly scarce food sources.

 In The Fall, university lecturer Steve Taylor documents the accompanying “ego explosion.”
 This profound psychological shift paved the way for modern, individuated humanity—yet it came at significant cost.